top of page

 The interplay between anxiety and autism can create a cycle where each exacerbates the other.
 Anxiety can intensify certain autistic traits, such as repetitive behaviours and difficulties with sensory overload.

-Attention Deficit Hyperactivity Disorder (ADHD)
+Attention Deficit Hyperactivity (ADHD)

-Shared traits complicate separate diagnoses for ADHD and autism, as both conditions affect emotion regulation, executive functioning, motor skills, and impulse control.
+Shared traits complicate separate diagnoses for ADHD and autism, as both neurotypes affect emotion regulation, executive functioning, motor skills, and impulse control.
 A 2019 study showed that impaired executive functioning might precede both autism and ADHD diagnoses (Otterman et al., 2019).

 Learning difficulties

-Learning disabilities are among the most common co-occurring conditions with autism.
+Learning disabilities are among the most common co-occurring neurotypes with autism.
 Research suggests that approximately one in three autistic individuals also has a learning disability (Rydzewska et al., 2018).
 Furthermore, 2020–2021 statistics indicate that individuals with a learning disability have a 22 times increased likelihood of being autistic.

 Other Conditions